daniel-beet/acme.sh.wiki-clone/DNS-API-Test.md

 This test must be passing before your PR can get merged.

-However, as a limitation of github actions,  the workflow `DNS.yml` can only run in your Forked repo when you push code to it.
+However, as a limitation of github actions,  the workflow `DNS.yml` can only run in your Forked repo when you push code.
 So, please enable Github Actions on your Forked repo first, and then push code to your repo, it will run there.